mahwisharif/cinnamon-manual/README.md

 jdsl_run <target_binary>
 ```

-If using spec benchmarks, add in your `.cfg` file
+If using spec benchmarks, add this line in your `.cfg` file

 `submit = jdsl_run $command`